ktualhu/tictactoe-app-full/README.md

 - Frontend: React, Redux, React-Router
 - Backend: NestJS
-- Other: TypeScript, socketIO and more
+- Other: TypeScript, socket-io and more

 ## Try